 Perak Tong Cave Temple

-Perak Tong cave temple or Perak Tong (霹雳洞) as the locals fondly call it, is a main attraction in Ipoh!
+Perak Tong cave temple or just Perak Tong as the locals fondly call it, is a well-known attraction in the city.
+It sits by the side of a main road (Tasek Road) under the shadow of Gunung Tasek and is accessible from town.

-Out of more than 20 or so Ipoh cave temples, Perak Cave Temple is one of the most well-known.
-And many visitors make it a point to visit this temple for its marvelous architecture and hilltop views!
+And many visitors make it a point to visit this temple for its marvellous architecture and hilltop views!
+Learn more about what to expect before you go here!

 Today, the temple owes its elegant palace-like façade to their family.
+Its beauty has gained it an international reputation as a must-see tourist attraction in the state of Perak!

 The Carpark At Perak Cave Temple